Logo for: National Kidney Registry

 Weight/BMI

 Weight, or body mass index (BMI), is another potential disqualifier for becoming a kidney donor.
+Having obesity makes surgery riskier, and a donor with obesity is more likely to develop diabetes and other complications.
+To find your BMI, use this calculator.

 Potential kidney donors with a BMI over 35 are usually rejected as kidney donors.
 Those with a BMI of 30–35 may be encouraged to lose weight before surgery.
 Some transplant centers even offer special programs to help potential donors lose weight to help them qualify.